AllChangeDevelopment/.github/profile/README.md

 [![Discord](https://badgen.net/badge/Discord/All%20Change/Black?icon=discord)](https://discord.gg/all-change-community-711953889934573631)
 [![Twitter](https://badgen.net/badge/Twitter/All%20Change?icon=twitter)](https://twitter.com/AllChangeROBLOX)
 [![ROBLOX](https://badgen.net/badge/Roblox/All%20Change/Black)](https://www.roblox.com/groups/33039862/AII-Change#!/about)
-# Welcome to the All Change Github
+# Welcome to the All Change Github organisation
 👋 Welcome to All Change; we're a group dedicated to innovating and pushing the boundaries of what's possible.
 Our current project is the Piccadilly Line project bringing an accurate depiction of the line on ROBLOX
-## Meet the team
+## 👋 Meet the team
 Meet the people who are bringing the Piccadilly Line to your doorstep.

 | Name         | Role     | Additional Roles |